-17b No more foreign occupations of Jerusalem.
+17b There will be no more foreign occupations of Jerusalem in the Millennium and beyond.
 No more "international control".
 No more Islamic mosques or Palestinian occupations.
 The city and the land will revert fully back to Jewish control in the Millennium.
 The Gentile may go to Jerusalem to worship and to pay homage to the King but the city will belong to Israel and Israel alone.